rayogram/SimplyCivi/README.txt

     There are regions setup for Recent Items, Quick Add and Create New Record.

-    You can add "Full Text Search" to the Header, and it will configure itself with a few bonuses.
+    You can add "Full Text Search" to the Header, and it will configure itself

 --- FEATURES --------------------------------------------------------

-- Getting close to full support of Drupal KIT theme specification http://drupal.org/project/kit
 - normalizes Drupal's CSS to be consistent
 - properly aggregates all SimplyCivi CSS files into a single file when this setting is enabled
 - Adds custom icons for contact types